 Send you a detailed response to your complaint to include suggestions for resolving the matter.
 We will do this within 21 days of sending you the acknowledgement letter.

-- At this stage if you are still not satisfied you should contact us again and we will arrange for a Director within the firm who is unconnected with your matter to review the decision.
+At this stage if you are still not satisfied you should contact us again and we will arrange for the Managing Director within the firm who is unconnected with your matter to review the decision.

 We will contact you in 14 days of receiving your request for review confirming our final position on your complaint and explaining our reasons.